This page is constantly being updated with new questions and answers. We encourage you to check back frequently.

 A: While Brown University residence halls are not air conditioned, we are pleased to offer cooling units within each residence hall room so that students can stay cool during their time on campus.
 Students are also welcome to bring a personal fan for their room.

 A: Students may request accommodations as part of our onboarding forms process based on a learning, psychological and/or physical disability, including medical conditions, temporary injuries and significant food allergies.
 Please be aware that all accommodation requests will be considered, however, there may be limits as to what can be provided without sufficient notice.
-All requests should be submitted at least two weeks before your program begins.
+All requests should be submitted at least three weeks before your program begins.
 Please email accessibility@brown.edu with questions.

 A: If the courses you are taking run consecutively, students are able to remain on campus the weekend between sessions, but they may be required to move to a new housing location for their next course.
 If there is a week or more between your courses you would not be eligible to remain on campus and should make plans to depart campus at the conclusion of your course and return when your next course begins.